aondoyima/active-hebraud-lequeux/README.md

 # Active-Hebraud-Lequeux
 Calculation of the stress in a disordered material made up of active and passive units.
+The model here is a two species version of the [Hebraud-Lequex Model](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.81.2934), which models the flow of very concentrated suspensions of soft particles, e.g. thick paint.

 ## How to use
 Run the stress calculation using "run_hl.sh" and use "colmesh..." or "curves..." for analysis.